hiirajehan/Guest/README.md

 # Guest
-thi  is a Guest id
+This  is a Guest id

+My name is hirajehan
+I am stundent